Calistoga takes PG&E to task over power outages

 “We’re here to listen.
 Safety is a top priority.
 We’re not surprised with dissatisfaction given factors including weather and the fires,” he said.

-Van Gorder also addressed the question of a transmission line connecting Calistoga to St. Helena.
-The issue is complicated but the bottom line is there is the ability to feed both directions, and there is a reliable source from the north and south.
+Van Gorder also addressed the question of a new transmission line connecting Calistoga to St. Helena.
+The issue is complicated but the bottom line is there is now the ability to feed electricity in both directions, and there is a reliable source from the north and south.

 “We're willing to commit to twice monthly meetings.
 Your community has been incredibly patient.”